surajshukla1105/DeepLearning_FacialRecognition/README.md

 # DeepLearning_FacialRecognition

 This repository provides an approach to use deep learning for facial recognition.
-I have used VGG-16 pre trained model and then using transfer learning have created model to classsify gender.
+I have used VGG-16 pre trained model and then using transfer learning have created model to classsify face.
 For ease of usage i have designed a dashboard using Qlikview that would help in
 1. Retraining model on new data
 2. Testing model on given image